tech-sketch/partial-tagger/README.md

 ## Usage

-First, import some classes.
+First, import some modules as follows.

 ```py
 from partial_tagger.crf.nn import CRF
 from partial_tagger.crf import functional as F
 ```

-Initialize `CRF` by giving it the dimension of feature vector and the number of tags.
+Initialize `CRF` by giving it the number of tags.

 ```py
 num_tags = 2